viriciti/exports-assignment/README.md

   ```
   _(For clearity purposes this example in not a CSV format)_

-* To be clear on the data extraction part: the supplied vehicle data is too much for a process handle in-memory and do the sorting on time, so don not go that way.
+* To be clear on the data extraction part: the supplied vehicle data is too much for a process handle in-memory and do the sorting on time, so don't go that way.
 You will have to solve this in an other manner (e.g. streams are made for this).

 * The exports should be throttled.
 Basically, the enormous loads per export request should be controlled, and should not overflow the framework you will create.
 * (Bonus) Create a simple UI where the exports can be composed, and the export result can be downloaded.